jandolezal/balances/README.md

 Getting few information on bioenergy from Eurostat's [Energy balances](https://ec.europa.eu/eurostat/web/energy/data/energy-balances) database.

+Jupyter notebooks parsing xlsb files from zip files for 2020 and 2021 editions and producing csv exports for selected variables to be used elsewhere.

 Directory `eu` for whole EU, `selection` for AT, CZ, DK, NL, PL, SK.

 Variables covered: